MolecularAI/REINVENT4/README.md

 ------------

 REINVENT is being developed on Linux and supports both GPU and CPU.
 The Linux version is fully validated.
-REINVENT on Windows and MacOSX supports both GPU and CPU but is only partially tested on these platforms and therefore support is limited.
+REINVENT on Windows supports GPU and CPU while MacOSX supports CPU, but both platforms are only partially tested and therefore support is limited.

 The code is written in Python 3 (>= 3.10).
 The list of dependencies can be found in the repository (see also Installation below).